test-kitchen/kitchen-docs/source/docs/getting-started/running-verify.md

  create mode 100644 test/integration/default/bats/git_installed.bats
 ~~~

 So what would a failing test look like?
 Let's see.
-Open `test/integration/default/bats/git_installed.bats` in your editor of choice and edit the test so that we're looking for the `gittt` command:
+Open `test/integration/default/bats/git_installed.bats` in your editor of choice and edit the test so that we're looking for the `git` command:

 ~~~sh
 #!/usr/bin/env bats